Shopping Pleasures and Treasures

 Plain and Fancy Antiques & Vintage Decor, LaPorte – Shop for vintage furniture, linens, glassware and more in a quaint farm setting.
 You’ll find everything from antique luggage and quilts to old-time paintings, signs and collectibles.

-NOTE: Five of the shops featured in this blog are part of the Barn Shop Hop, held each spring and fall (Oct.
-4-6 this year) in LaPorte County.
+NOTE: Five of the shops featured in this blog are part of the Barn Shop Hop, held each spring and fall in LaPorte County.
 Shop for antiques, folk art, handcrafts, salvage, re-purposed and vintage finds, primitives, furniture, yard art, and more at Fawn Run Farm Mercantile, Plain and Fancy, Freckle Farm Primitives and Antiques, Barn Style, and It’s All About the Barn.
 Each store provides maps.

 It feels like you’re shopping in a friendly coastal village, complete with a lighthouse, at this outdoor mall with nearly 100 stores in Michigan City.
 Shoppers find top name-brand merchandise, including designer clothing, shoes, baby clothes, housewares, books gifts, shoes, and so much more at savings of up to 60 percent.
 Banana Republic, Ann Taylor, Michael Kors, The North Face, Brooks Brothers, Carters, and Coach are just a few of the favorite name brands here, along with plenty of dining options.